Ziv-spec/randomfun/vault/Zettelkasten/The Core Of Program Will define How It Will Evolve.md

 # The Core Of Program Will define How It Will Evolve

+IMPORTANT(ziv): This ties nicely into a bigger concept of Understanding The Problem

 This is more of an observation than anything else.
 The simple observation that it seems like if you design a good core for a program, the end result of it will look significantly better.

 Let's take tinygrad as an example[^1].
 Tinygrad took micrograds api with pytorch's and created a clean and lean high level api that was iterated many times.
 This formed the core of the library to which, once tinygrad gained more traction, additional contributors make additions.